 Activity 5: Project Dissemination..

-At last, OPPE together with Marine Traffic company, has developed a project Dissemination Plan to make known the benefits of implementing this energy supply system for society and the environment: the activities carried out and the results obtained.
+At last, OPPE together with Marine Traffic company, has developed a project Dissemination Plan to make known the benefits of implementing this energy supply system for society and the environment both all activities carried out and results obtained.